-A few days ago, when I was walking my dogs, I anticipated a problem: nearby, construction workers were using hydraulic hammers.
+A few days ago, when I was walking my dogs, I anticipated a problem as I saw that nearby, construction workers were using hydraulic hammers.
 As I thought, when we approached them, my dogs started to bark furiously.
 They pulled on their leashes, ready to attack.
 I could not blame them.
 The hammers were so loud that my ears were hurting, which means that theirs, which are much more sensitive, must have been tormented.

-Dogs are able to pick up high and low frequency sounds.
-My dogs bark when they hear thunder, aircrafts, and my coffee grinder, the hum of the coffee maker or the engine of the car outside the house.
+Dogs are able to pick up high and low-frequency sounds.
+My dogs bark when they hear thunder, aircraft flying overhead, my coffee grinder, the hum of the coffee maker or the engine of the car outside the house.

 I am lucky because my dogs only bark.
 Other dogs, and occasionally cats, are so terrified of unknown sounds they react like a person having a panic attack.
 They shake, pant (their version of sweating), and cannot stay still, and sometimes they lose control of their bladder or bowels.
 These animals will also make every effort to escape the noise.
 And as you can imagine, many pet owners are not happy with the arrival of the storm season.
 Noise—and not necessarily the loudest—can trigger aggressive behavior in some animals.